calydia/blog-forestry-gatsby/src/pages/posts/comparison-of-drupal-vs-gatsby.md

   it doesn't offer as much challenge as the sites I build at work.</p>"
 photo_credits: ''
 image_alt_text: Drupal 8 and Gatsby logos
+meta_description: Comparing Drupal and Gatsby from a portfolio point of view.

 ---